mbarbetti/optunapi/README.md

 </div>

-To run and use OptunAPI it's preferable to create a virtual environment with Python 3.6+ and install Optuna and FastAPI.
+To run and use OptunAPI it's preferable to create a virtual environment with Python 3.6+ and install within it Optuna and FastAPI.

 <div class="termy">